OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 2.4.
 Install the Virtualization hosts
 --------------------------------------------------

 Now you are ready to add the virtualization nodes.
-The OpenNebula packages bring support for :ref:`KVM <kvm_node>` and :ref:`vCenter <vCenter_node>`vCenter nodes.
+The OpenNebula packages bring support for :ref:`KVM <kvm_node>` and :ref:`vCenter <vCenter_node>` nodes.
 In the case of vCenter, a host represents a vCenter cluster with all its ESX hosts.
 You can add different hypervisors to the same OpenNebula instance, or any other virtualization technology, like LXC or Xen, supported by the community.
 Please refer to the OpenNebula Add-ons Catalog [TODO: Add link].

 Step 3.
 Infrastructure Set-up
 ===============================================

-Now you should have an OpenNebula cloud up and running.
-This step performs the integration of OpenNebula with your infrastructure platform and defines the configuration of its components.
+Now you should have an OpenNebula cloud up and running with at least one virtualziation node.
+The next step is, if needed, to perform the integration of OpenNebula with your infrastructure platform and define the configuration of its components.

 When using the vCenter driver, the interaction with the underlying netwotking, storage and compute infrastructure is performed through vCenter.
 However when using KVM, OpenNebula directly manages the hypervisor, networking and storage platforms.
+In the open cloud architecture, you may be interested in checking the guides for
+-  Networking setup with :ref:`802.1Q VLANs <hm-vlan>`, :ref:`ebtables <ebtables>`, :ref:`Open vSwitch <openvswitch>` or :ref:`VXLAN <vxlan>`.
+-  Storage setup with :ref:`filesystem datastore <fs_ds>`, :ref:`LVM datastore <lvm_drivers>` or :ref:`Ceph <ceph_ds>`.
-In the open cloud architecture, you may be interested in checking the guides for networking setup and storage setup, and the guide with the configuration options for the hosts, like high availability or scheduling.
-[TODO: Add link]
+-  Host setup, and the guide with the configuration options for the hosts, like high availability or scheduling.
+[TODO: Add links]

 OpenNebula comes by default with an internal user/password authentication system.
 Optionally you can enable an external Authentication driver like :ref:`ssh <ssh_auth>`, :ref:`x509 <x509_auth>`, :ref:`ldap <ldap>` or :ref:`Active Directory <ldap>`.

 Sunstone, the OpenNebula GUI, brings by default a pre-defined configuration of views.
 Optionally it can be customized and extended to meet your needs.
 You can :ref:`customize the roles and views <suns_views>`, :ref:`improve security with x509 authentication and SSL <suns_auth>` or :ref:`improve scalability for large deployments <suns_advance>`.

 We also provide a detailed description of the different configuration files, and logging and debugging reports of the OpenNebula services.
-[TODO: Add link]
+[TODO: Add links]

 Step 4.
 Operation and Usage
 ===============================================